-The new revenue standard is principle based and interpretation of those principles may vary from company to company based on their unique circumstances.
+The New Revenue Standard is principle based and interpretation of those principles may vary from company to company based on their unique circumstances.
 It is possible that interpretation, industry practice, and guidance may evolve as companies and the accounting profession work to implement this new standard.
-The Company is still in the process of evaluating the effect of the new standard on the Company's historical financial statements.
-While the Company has not completed its evaluation, the Company currently believes that the impact to revenue and expense recognized will not be material to any of the years presented.
+While substantially complete, the Company is still in the process of finalizing its evaluation of the effect of the New Revenue Standard on the Company's historical financial statements and disclosures.
+The Company will finalize its accounting assessment and quantitative impact of the adoption of the New Revenue Standard during the first quarter of fiscal year 2018.
 As the Company completes its evaluation of this new standard, new information may arise that could change the Company's current understanding of the impact to revenue and expense recognized.
 Additionally, the Company will continue to monitor industry activities and any additional guidance provided by regulators, standards setters, or the accounting profession and adjust the Company's assessment and implementation plans accordingly.

 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which amends the existing accounting standards for leases.
 The new standard requires lessees to record a right-of-use asset and a corresponding lease liability on the balance sheet (with the exception of short-term leases).
 The new standard also requires expanded disclosures regarding leasing arrangements.
 The new standard becomes effective for the Company in the first quarter of fiscal year 2019 and early adoption is permitted.
 The new standard is required to be adopted using the modified retrospective approach and requires application of the new standard at the beginning of the earliest comparative period presented.
-The Company generally does not finance purchases of equipment or other capital, but does lease some of its facilities.
-The Company's customers finance purchases of da Vinci systems and ancillary products, including directly with the Company.
+The Company generally does not lease equipment or other capital assets, but does lease some of its facilities.
+The Company's customers finance purchases of systems and ancillary products, including directly with the Company.
 It is currently unknown whether the new standard will change customer buying patterns or behaviors.
-The Company is evaluating the effect that this new standard will have on its Consolidated Financial Statements and related disclosures.
+The Company is evaluating the effect that this new standard will have on its Financial Statements and related disclosures.